ugo-emekauwa/hx-api-token-manager/README.md

   create_token_file(ip,username,password,file_path,overwrite=True)
   ```
   This is a function that creates a HyperFlex API token file.
-  - **The Available Function Arguments**
+  - **The Available Function Arguments:**
-    - **ip**: The targeted HyperFlex Connect or Cluster Management IP address.
+    - **ip** - The targeted HyperFlex Connect or Cluster Management IP address.
 The value must be a string.
-    - **username**: The username credentials that will be used to log into HyperFlex.
+    - **username** - The username credentials that will be used to log into HyperFlex.
 The value must be a string.
-    - **password**: The passsword credentials that will be used to log into HyperFlex.
+    - **password** - The password credentials that will be used to log into HyperFlex.
 The value must be a string.
-    - **file_path**: The file name and storage location to write a HyperFlex API token file.
+    - **file_path** - The file name and storage location to write a HyperFlex API token file.
 The value must be a string.
-An example value is "c:\\folder\\file.xml".
+An example value is `"c:\\folder\\file.xml"`.
-    - **overwrite**: The option to overwrite any pre-exisiting file at the provided file path value given to the 'file_path' argument.
+    - **overwrite** - The option to overwrite any pre-existing file at the provided file path value given to the 'file_path' argument.
 If the value is set to True, any pre-exiting token file will be automatically overwritten.
 If set to False, the create_token_file function will stop and not proceed with creating a new token file if a pre-existing token file already exists.
 The default value is True.

-  - **What the Function Returns**
+  - **What the Function Returns:**

     The file path of the new HyperFlex API token file in XML format is returned if creation was successful.
 The value None is returned if creating a HyperFlex API token file failed.